dangermccann/logseq-metrics/README.md

 The bar chart is for comparing the total values of Child Metrics.
 For example, a bar chart could be used to compare the number of exercise minutes of each type: running, cycling, cardio and stregnth training.

 ### Line Chart
 A line chart displays how a metric changes over time.
-It comes in two forms: standard and cumulative.
+It comes in two forms: standard time series and cumulative time series.
 The line chart can display multiple Child Metrics as different series on a single chart.

 ## Configuration